imagej/imagej.github.io/pages/Straighten....md

 something like this:

-![The original banana with a segmented line selection](Tutorial-banana-selection.png
-"The original banana with a segmented line selection")
+![The original banana with a segmented line selection](/images/pages/Tutorial-banana-selection.png "The original banana with a segmented line selection")"

 Then select the {% include bc content='Edit | Selection |
 Straighten...'%} menu option and you should be prompted for a line width